emm26/bash-password-manager/README.md

 # bash_password_manager

 Using a UNIX terminal, this script allows you to manage a passwords encripted text file by 2 main functions: adding new passwords(password_manager_encrypt) and getting existant passwords (password_manager_decrypt).
-Both opperations are described next.
+Both opperations are described in detail next.

 # password_manager_decrypt
 **password_manager_decrypt** does the following: